 Well, and then there’s me, a Czech person acting like a tourist and taking photos of my mum posing next to John Lennon’s head just two years ago.
 The Lennon Wall was so beautiful we just had to snap as many pictures as possible!

 The wall is filled with graffiti and pictures related to John Lennon.
 There are also lyrics written by the Beatles.
-The whole wall is extremely colourful and beautiful to look at, and it actually does make for a great Instagram background.
-I had it as my profile picture for years.
+The whole wall is extremely colourful and beautiful to look at, and perfect for a mini-photoshoot.
+I’ve had it as my profile picture for years.

 Walk Down the Streets of the Lesser Town